A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Hybrid OVD model

-Equation~\eqref{eq:hybrid}, which consists of the position update and the velocity dynamics, can be interpreted in three regimes: \begin{itemize} \item \textbf{Small headways:} When $\Delta x_n$ is small, the desired speed $V(\Delta x_n)$ is close to zero, so the velocity equation in~\eqref{eq:hybrid} is negative.
-This leads to smooth deceleration and avoids collisions. \item \textbf{Large headways:} When $\Delta x_n$ is large, $V(\Delta x_n)\approx v_{\max}$ (the free-flow speed), and the velocity equation reduces to
+\begin{itemize} \item \textbf{Small headways:} When $\Delta x_n$ is small, the desired speed $V(\Delta x_n)$ is close to zero, and the velocity equation becomes strongly negative.
+This yields smooth, nonlinear deceleration and reduces the risk of collisions.